DataDog/integrations-core/openmetrics/README.md

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][1] for guidance on applying these instructions.

-This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+This integration has a latest mode (enabled by setting `openmetrics_endpoint` to point to the target endpoint) and a legacy mode (enabled by setting `prometheus_url` instead).
 To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][15].

 ### Installation